This story contains affiliate links.

 Both sources have proven to be invaluable tools in navigating which plants pair up best.

 Children of all ages can benefit from the added sensory experience brought to the garden with your companion plants.
 The smell of mint deters pests while adding fragrance to your garden.
 Break up all the green in your garden with splashes of color from chamomile.
 Hairy nettles, bristly borage, and frilly dill add texture.
 Not only are these plants helpful, but parts of them are edible, so don’t feel you are wasting space on them in your kitchen garden.

-Feel confident that through your natural companion planting efforts, you are feeding your family the very best produce possible.
+Feel confident that through your natural companion planting efforts, you are feeding your family the very best product possible.
 By spending less time worrying about fertilizing and nasty critters, you and your child can spend more time simply exploring the outdoors.
-After all there are worms to be rescued, and new friends to be made.
+After all, there are worms to be rescued, and new friends to be made.

 When Loralie isn’t out exploring with her two pint-sized adventurers you’ll often find her in front of her computer plotting to take over the world (or at least Lake County.)
 She appreciates good friends, good food, expensive shoes and parents who make two lanes in the drop-off/pick-up line at school.
 Her spirit animal is The Hobbit.
 She invites you to join her on her quest for unique distractions, diversions and deliciousness in this county we call home.